Welcome to www.fishfingerlakes.com your complete guide to fishing conditions on the Finger Lakes of New York.

 OUR UPDATED REPORTS

-The river is down and is flowing at approximately 3,370 cubic feet
+lot of boat traffic.
+The river is down and is flowing at approximately

 The walleye bite continues with fish being taken in 30 to 40 feet of

-water with stickbaits, blade baits (gold or fire tiger), or buck tail
+water with stickbaits, blade baits (gold or fire tiger), buck tail jigs

-patties out of them.
-The daily limit for pickerel is 5 and minimum
+then make fish patties out of them.
+The daily limit for pickerel is 5

-Fishing has slowed down on the lake over the last few weeks.
-Some
+Fishing has slowed down on the lake over the last few weeks, but some

-largemouth bass are being taken around the weeds on spinnerbaits or
+largemouth bass are being taken around the weed edges on spinnerbaits

-Jigging is producing some lake trout in 110 foot of water.
-It varies
+Jigging is still producing lake trout in 90 to 110 feet of water.
+It

-by day on whether plastics or spoons are working better, so give both a
+varies by day on whether plastics or spoons are working better, so give

-try.
-Some lake trout are also being taken by anglers trolling spoons or
+both a try.
+Lake trout are also being taken by anglers trolling spoons

-flasher and flies 60 to 80 feet down over 90 to 110 feet of water.
-No
+60 to 80 feet down over 90 to 110 feet of water.
+A variety of methods

 Rain events continue to make the river difficult to fish.
 When